-Remember that even the best poets can be misinformed, or mad.
+Remember that even the best poets can be misinformed, consumed by irrational prejudices, or mad.

 Stop blaming readers for not liking your poetry.

 After all, it’s your job to write poetry other people will like, or what's the point of publishing it?

-This means you will need to write moving poems about things people really care about.
+This means you will need to write poems about things other people will care about.

 Poets must adapt to their particular generation and time.
 When tractors first came out, farmers with horse-drawn plows mocked and ridiculed them, and their owners.
 "The strange contraptions will never catch on!
 Horses are more reliable!"
-But today the only farmers using horse-drawn plows are Mennonites, and most of us consider them merely quaint anachronisms.
+But today the only farmers using horse-drawn plows are Mennonites, and most of us consider them to be curious anachronisms.

 Also, poets need to realize that "Google changes everything."
-As more and more readers use Google to get their daily dose of poetry, poets whose names are currently unknown need to understand "Google dynamics."
-For an unknown poet to be read, he must either (1) ally with popular websites that attract readers in general, or (2) publish poems on popular topics that readers are actively searching for via search engines, or (3) come up with some other real-world-viable strategy.
+As more and more readers use Google to get their daily dose of poetry, poets whose names are currently unknown must understand "Google dynamics."
+For unknown poets to be read, they must either (1) ally with popular websites that attract readers in general, or (2) publish poems on popular topics that readers are actively searching for via search engines, or (3) come up with some other viable real-world strategy.
 Poets who fail to understand the "sea change" created by the Internet and Google risk remaining un-find-able, and therefore unread.

-The good news for poets is that Internet keyword searches prove that poetry is a popular art form.
+The good news for poets is that Internet keyword searches prove that poetry remains a popular art form.
 The bad news for poets is that snobs and popular art forms go together like oil and water.
 And the simple truth is that far too many poets are snobs.
 Not all poets, but too many.

 Poets need to stop blaming readers for not finding their poems of interest.
 The best poetry is of interest to many readers and the search engine results prove it.
-If readers don’t like your work, you need to write better and more evocatively.
-This isn’t what poets want to hear, but then no one with a ghetto mentality wants to hear that he needs to crack open books, read, study, and work his ass off to escape the ghetto.
-It’s much easier to sit on a stoop and wail with one’s fellow "prisoners."
-Unfortunately in poetic ghettoes the people doing the wailing are generally snobs who blame "inferior people" (i.e., readers) for their dire predicaments.
+If readers don’t like your work, perhaps you need to write better and more evocatively.
+This isn’t what poets want to hear, but then someone with a ghetto mentality probably doesn't want to hear that they need to crack open books, read, study, and work their ass off to escape the ghetto.
+It’s much easier to sit on a stoop and wail with one’s fellow "victims."
+Unfortunately, in poetic ghettoes the people doing the wailing are generally snobs who blame "inferior people" (i.e., readers) for their lack of success.
 And yet many of the "poets" can’t write their way out of paper bags, if the goal is to write evocatively.
 What do they have to be snobbish about, really?

 With Google the cream will rise to the top, because Google is unaffected by snobbery.
 This means the poets readers like best and find the most relevant will be the most-read poets.
 I can hear the gasps and shudders.
 "But the average reader is a cad, and a bore!"

 No, but you, my friend, are a snob, if you think so.
-Even worse, you are a snob who has succumbed to a false religion, like the Pharisees who were ridiculed at every turn by Jesus.
-Please allow me to offer myself as evidence.
+Even worse, you are a snob who has succumbed to a false religion.
+I will offer the young me as evidence.

-When I was a boy, I discovered poetry in my English textbooks.
+As a boy, I discovered poetry in my English textbooks.
 I remember skipping over the prose, flipping through the pages to find the next poem.
 I was reading my English books voluntarily, simply because I liked the best poems so much.
 I was just a schoolboy, not an "intellectual."
 And yet I was fully capable of reading and understanding the best poems of Blake, Housman, Yeats, Whitman, Frost, et al. This doesn't mean that I understood every poem perfectly and completely.
 Who does?
 But I understood plenty, and I read with great enjoyment.